 - Have earned a 4-year baccalaureate degree from a regionally accredited educational institution.

 - Have a cumulative undergraduate GPA of 2.25/4.0 (or 2.5/4.0 on the final 60 semester hours of baccalaureate degree work).

-- Provide a baccalaureate degree-posted official transcript, sent directly to the Graduate School.
+- Provide a baccalaureate degree-posted official transcript, sent directly to the Office of the Registrar.